P&G's smart toothbrush keeps tabs on tooth care

 The toothbrush will be unveiled at the phone industry's annual Mobile World Congress (MWC) in Barcelona next week, joining an expanding range of devices connected to smartphones that measure everything from sleep patterns and calorie intake to distance walked and exercise taken.

-"It will guide you in terms of how to brush, and you will be able to fully personalise the brushing routine for you," Cohen-Dumani said.
+"It will guide you in terms of how to brush, and you will be able to fully personalize the brushing routine for you," Cohen-Dumani said.

 In tests, the app had extended average brushing times from less than a minute for a manual toothbrush to 2 minutes and 16 seconds, he said.